We have plenty of incentives to make being a partner family exciting and worth while for everyone involved if you choose to take us

 If you are very well off financially and wish to discuss not having insurance we are open to discussion but we must know the dog will

-I'm sorry but this is not negotiable for any reason.
+I'm sorry but diet is not really negotiable.
 My dogs all eat raw and when a dog comes over and eats kibble several things

 happen.
 Your dog is not happy eating his kibble because he can see and smell the raw food, so your dog chooses not to eat well and